kaelzhang/node-ignore/README.md

 paths.filter(ig.createFilter()); // ['.abc/d/e.js']
 ```

+## With ignore files

+For most cases, we'd better use only one ignore

 # Why another ignore?

 1. `ignore` is a standalone module, and is much simpler so that it could easy work with other programs, unlike [isaacs](https://npmjs.org/~isaacs)'s [fstream-ignore](https://npmjs.org/package/fstream-ignore) which must work with the modules of the fstream family.